kestra-io/docs/docs/developer-guide/triggers/flow.md

 > List of  [Conditions](../conditions) in order to limit the flow trigger.

 ::: warning
-If you don't provide any conditions, the flow will be triggered for **EVERY execution** of **EVERY flow** on your instance.
+If you do not provide any conditions, the flow will be triggered for **EVERY execution** of **EVERY flow** on your instance.
 :::

 ## Variables
-When the flow is trigger by another one, some context variables will be injected to allow some customization of the flow.
+When the flow is triggered by another one, some context variables will be injected to allow some customization of the flow.

 | Parameter | Description |
 | ---------- | ----------- |